Skip to Content

 4

-The monthly report records the failure that never happened.
+The monthly report records the failure that never happened, with the avoided cost documented.

 The difference is not the tool.
 It is having a team watching every day, with the contracted responsibility to act first.